S1086: Genetic aspects of beef cow adaptation to diverse U.S. production environments.

 Dominance is a form of genetic action that occurs when the effect of one allele on a trait partially or completely masks the effect of the other allele; it could be considered an interaction of alleles within a gene (or locus).
 Genes that are heterozygous are expected to contribute to heterosis, and dominance at many loci is responsible for heterosis although epistasis (the interaction of alleles or genotypes at more than one gene or locus) also may be responsible.
 (Dickerson, 1969; 1973; Cunningham, 1982).
 Heterosis is maximally expressed in the context of a single trait by the first cross (F1) between two breeds.
 Other crosses also express heterosis, but less than that expressed by the F1.
 The “dominance model” (heterosis expression is due in large part to dominance at many loci) permits rough prediction of heterosis expressed by a non-F1 cross using expected breed of origin heterozygosity as a proxy for genuine heterozygosity in the genome.
 This quick and easy prediction is widely used in livestock production when making mating system plans.
 It, however, is dependent on the availability of reference heterosis information for a wide array of traits.
 That is, F1 performance needs to be routinely documented for pairs of breeds that are important and available to cow-calf producers.

 Brahman crosses usually express more heterosis for most traits than Bos taurus crosses (Franke, 1980).
 Heterosis for traits has been estimated in structured beef cattle projects involving Brahman in Florida (Peacock et al., 1978, 1979; Peacock and Koger, 1980; Olson et al., 1993), Texas (Cartwright et al., 1964; Long et al., 1979a, b; Stewart et al., 1980; McElhenney et al., 1985); and Louisiana (Turner et al., 1968; McDonald and Turner, 1972) Arkansas (Brown et al., 1994?), Georgia (Comerford et al., 1987), Oklahoma (McCarter et al., 1990?), and Queensland, Australia (Seebeck, 1973).
 Publication of heterosis in the Southern region of the United States was a large effort of an earlier project of this multistate research group (Wyatt and Franke, 1986).
 Although, characterization of heterosis for pairs of Bos taurus breeds is also quite dated (e.g., Gregory et al., 1965; Cundiff et al., 1974a, b; Gregory et al., 1978a, b, d), large scale efforts at the United States Meat Animal Research Center (USMARC) in Nebraska are the source of modern estimates have been reported (Ribeiro et al., 2022; Engle et al., in press).
-Although Ribeiro et al. (2022) and Engle et al. (in press) reported heterosis and breed effects for Brahman, no purebred Brahman were utilized in those estimates.
+Although Ribeiro et al. (2022) and Engle et al. (2024) reported heterosis and breed effects for Brahman, no purebred Brahman were utilized in those estimates, and the evaluations were done in temperate areas.
 The most recent documented heterosis for Brahman with other breeds was reported a decade ago (Riley et al, 2014a, b).
 Heterosis retained by non-F1 crosses, although well characterized in Bos taurus crosses (Gregory et al., 1991a, b; 1992a, b, c; 1999) has been the focus of very few investigations in Brahman crossbreds, especially for traits related to reproduction (Seebeck, 1973; MacKinnon et al., 1989; Hargrove et al., 1991; Olson et al., 1993; Riley and Crockett, 2006).
 The potential for genotype-environment interactions in Brahman crossbreds is substantial (Olson et al., 1991).

 One application of genomics has been to assess levels of homozygosity in DNA due to inbreeding in cattle populations (Sumreddee et al., 2020), which is somewhat the antithesis of heterosis.